 Taking out an equity release mortgage means being able to do this without having to dip into a pension or move home, and without using your other finances.

-- using any available savings.
+- using any available savings

-- moving to a smaller home, which is known as downsizing.
+- moving to a smaller home (downsizing)

-- getting help from family members.
+- getting help from family members

-- applying for a personal loan or credit card.
+- a personal loan or credit card.

 Things to consider before equity release